 Later psychoanalytic theorists ran with the idea and described people with the anal triad traits as difficult to get along with at work, procrastinators, taking things too seriously, socially incompetent, joyless, and boring.

 Back to the present

-The anal triad seems to have faded into the realm of psychoanalytic history, and it doesn’t sound like there was ever any indication the traits actually had anything to do with the anus and potty-training.
-However, there are a number of modern-day personality types that have considerable overlap.
+The anal triad seems to have faded into the realm of psychoanalytic history, and it doesn’t sound like there was ever any indication that the traits actually had anything to do with the anus and/or potty-training.
+However, there are a number of modern-day personality descriptors that have considerable overlap.
 These include perfectionism, authoritarianism, type A personalities, and obsessive compulsive personality disorder, as well as hoarding tendencies.

 I’ve mentioned before that I’m a stubborn moose.
 I’m also parsimonious, and not just because I like the word.
 I’d say I’m moderately orderly.
 So I suppose I fit right in with the anal triad.
 I have no idea what my toilet training history was like, but I am very much convinced that my personality has nothing to do with my ass or what comes out of it.

 How anal are you?

 - Haslam N. (2012) The Anal Character.
 In: Psychology in the Bathroom.
 Palgrave Macmillan, London.